erichards52/Master-Project/README.md

 This script is self-explanatory.
 It downloads the arachaeal, viral and plasmid genome in the fna format.
 It should be run in the "Custom" directory.

 **Custom Database**
+BEFORE CREATING YOUR OWN DATABASE YOU MUST WIPE THE OLD ONE FROM EXISTENCE.
+THIS CAN BE DONE BY RUNNING THE COMMAND "sh clean.sh" FROM THE ORIGINAL CLARK DIRECTORY.

 If you wish to create your own custom database, merely change/add/remove the following code in HumanBacteriaRat.py

 print('Downloading <$ANY> genomes'+'\n')